Chainguard Images FAQs

 How do Chainguard Images relate to the Google Distroless Images?

 The Google distroless images follow a similar philosophy to many of our images: they are minimal images that don’t include package managers or shells.
 The main difference is in the implementation.
-The Google distroless images are built with Bazel and based on the Debian distribution, whereas Chainguard Images are built with apko based on the Wolfi distribution.
-Wolfi is a community Linux undistro.
+The Google distroless images are built with Bazel and based on the Debian distribution, whereas Chainguard Images are built with apko and based on Wolfi.
 We believe our approach is more maintainable and extensible.

 Which images are available?